Laser Bra Breast Surgery

 Laser bra breast surgery involves the use of laser energy to create an “internal brassiere” that lifts and supports your breasts.
 The procedure may be paired with breast reduction, breast lift or breast augmentation.

 Is Laser Bra Surgery Right for You?

 The best candidates for laser bra breast surgery are women with breast ptosis (sagging).
 The procedure may be a good option for women who are concerned about nipple sensitivity and breast-feeding following breast surgery because the nipple is not detached or affected during laser bra surgery.

 Women considering laser bra surgery must be in good overall health.
 Certain illnesses may increase the risk of complications.
 Your surgeon may suggest a full physical to clear you for this surgery.

 Choosing a Surgeon

 Only a small percentage of plastic surgeons have experience with the laser bra breast procedure.
 It’s important to choose a board-certified plastic surgeon with extensive experience in all breast-related procedures.
 Board certification requires rigorous surgical education and training.
 The type of board certification is also important.
 There are more than 150 self-designated boards, but only a handful that are recognized by the American Board of Medical Specialties (ABMS).
 Make sure your surgeon is certified by the American Board of Plastic Surgery.

 Your surgeon should also have experience operating a laser.
 During your initial consultation with your surgeon, ask how many times he or she has performed laser bra surgery.
 Before-and-after photos may also be available.
-Start your search for a skilled laser bra surgeon now.

 The Laser Bra Procedure